 Overview

-During an external attack-surface review, the CyberShell team validated an issue where an internet-reachable enterprise integration platform allowed unauthenticated users to run built-in middleware services.
+During an external attack-surface review, the CyberShell team validated an issue involving an internet-reachable IBM webMethods Integration Server environment.

 TLDR Tips